Pay Surveys – Eight Questions and Answers

 Equal pay for equal work.
 All employers are required to conduct an annual pay survey (here used interchangeably with the term salary mapping) to ensure fairness and equal salaries.
 But what does the regulation say, and how is it conducted?
 Here are your answers!

-Salary mapping involves examining if there are pay differences between men and women performing equal or equally valued work – and if these differences are linked to gender.
-According to the Swedish Discrimination Act, this must be done once a year and is mandatory for all companies, regardless of the number of employees.
 Perhaps you've also heard about the Pay Transparency Directive, the new EU rules on equal and transparent salaries becoming Swedish law in a couple of years?
-This will pose even stricter requirements on you as an employer to ensure the salary mapping is actually carried out – if you haven't yet established a functioning routine, now is a good time to start.
+This will pose even stricter requirements on you as an employer to ensure the pay survey is actually carried out – if you haven't yet established a functioning routine, now is a good time to start.

 1. Should parental leave and sick leave be included in the pay survey?